 Can lift up to 800 pounds

-Rip Hunter appears in season 3 of Batman: The Brave and the Bold.
-He is voiced by Brian Bloom.
+Rip Hunter appeared in season 3 of Batman: The Brave and the Bold.
+He was voiced by Brian Bloom.

 Rip Hunter is mentioned by the Reverse Flash in the finale of the first season.
 His Time Sphere is built by Cisco Ramon and Ronnie Raymond based on Thawne's memory of Rip's designs.
 The Flash eventually destroys the ship so that Reverse Flash can't go back to his future.